 Perfect Female Forearms: Exercise Motivation and Inspiration

-Forearms are often overlooked during workouts, but strong forearms have many benefits in and out of the gym.
+Forearm workouts are often overlooked during gym time, but strong forearms have many benefits in and out of the gym.
 Your forearm muscles are often referred to as your “grip” muscles.
 They attach directly to your finger bones and your whole hands.
 Strong forearm muscles allow you to grip weights better contributing to more power in your lifts.

 Strong forearms will also allow you to finally win that arm-wrestling match with your cousin and firm up your handshake so you nail that interview for your dream job.
 And, if you decide to take up rock climbing or attempt American Ninja Warrior, you’ll need that forearm strength!